Live Updates arrow

 The new pipeline

-Following treatment at the water supply works, water would then be pumped through approximately 85km of new pipeline to several connections in Hampshire.
+Following treatment at the water supply works, water would then be pumped through up to 85km of new pipeline to several connections in Hampshire.
 Connections will also be provided to Thames Water at Newbury and South East Water at Basingstoke.

 Over the next several years, we will be running detailed investigations and assessment to find the best route for the new pipeline.
 We’ll also be speaking to the local community in detail about our plans and running a formal consultation.